 That was the only night I managed to sleep peacefully, totally unaware of what morning would bring.

 I woke with the sun.
 Sitting up carefully, to avoid slamming my forehead into the hatch-openers that dangle menacingly from the ceiling, I drowsily scooted myself out of the v-berth.
 Time to begin the morning ritual of hunting down a water bottle and rinsing out the morning breath.
 It was then that I looked down at my legs, and let out a gasp.

 “What?!”
 Joel’s voice came from the bench.

 I moved into the cabin to show him.
 From hip socket to pinky toe I was covered in angry red spots.
-Bites upon bites, hundreds of them, hardly any skin had been spared.
+Bites upon bites, hardly any skin had been spared.
 They started to swell over night and would only become worse in the next few days.